Chris Chang (Research Assistant in ATS)

 2022/08/01 Dr. Kai-Chih Tseng is awarded Yushang Young Scholar by MOE.

-Chris is a master student working on the linear stochastic dynamics and its application to the MJO initiation.
+Chris is a research assistant working on the application of linear stochastic theory to MJO dynamics.

-Yun-Hsuan is a research assistant working on the prediciton and predictability of subtropical high.
-His research especially focuses on the anomalously strong case in 2020 which caused the record drought in Taiwan.
+Yun-Hsuan is a research assistant working on the prediciton and predictability of subtropical high from subseasonal to seasonal timescales.

-Jin-Yu Chang is an incoming M.S. student working on moist baroclinic wave and annular mode dynamics (using GFDL DyCore) and the related predictability.
+Jin-Yu Chang is a 2nd-year M.S. student working on moist baroclinic wave and annular mode dynamics (using GFDL DyCore) and the related predictability.

-Hsuan-Cheng Lin is an incoming M.S. student working on monsoon depression/onset with model hierarchy and machine learning.
+Hsuan-Cheng Lin is a 2nd-year M.S. student working on monsoon depression/onset with model hierarchy and machine learning.

-Ray Kuo is an undergraduate student working on the application of ML-based statistical mechanics in idealized 2D turbulence
+Ray Kuo is an 1st-year M.S. student working on the information theory and predictability of dynamical systems.

 Yi-Ann Feng is an undergraduate student studying the numerical solution of 2D and 3D turbulence predictability